How the B1 Usability Package was developed

 How to suggest new functionality?

 The B1 Usability Package is not a static product.
-It increases its number of functionality each month and you can, as anyone else, suggest new functionality you wish to see included in the product.
-We call such suggestions Development Requests (DRQ), and you can send them to us via the [email protected] e-mail.
-Please mark the e-mails subject with DRQ: <your request> or via boyum.uservoice.com
+It increases its functionality each month and you can, like anyone else, suggest new functionality you wish to see included in the product.
+We call such suggestions Development Requests (DRQ), and you post them here: https://support.boyum-it.com/hc/en-us/community/topics/200025797-B1-Usability-Package-Feature-Requests

 What will be included in the product and what will not?